-The articles most required by the new settler are a comfortable supply of clothing, a few culinary atensils, a spade, shovel, sickle, scythe, the iron part of a plough, twenty-five harrow teeth, two axes, one plane, three chisels, one drawknife, one hand-saw, one gouge, three augers from 1 inch to 11 inches bore, one hammer, four gimblets, ten pounds of nails, assorted, a supply of leather, a few awls and tacks, a pair of pincers; and, above all, the settler must have ingenuity enough to make stores and moccasins.
-He must be a carpenter, blacksmith, and tanner, and his wife should know how to spin, weave, kuit, and make clothes, besides being an economical cook and a tidy dairy-maid.
+The articles most required by the new settler are a comfortable supply of clothing, a few culinary atensils, a spade, shovel, sickle, scythe, the iron part of a plough, twenty five harrow teeth, two axes, one plane, three chisels, one drawknife, one hand-saw, one gouge, three angers from & inch to 14 inches bore. one hammer, four gimblets, ten pounds of nails, assorted, a supply of leather, a few awls and tacks, a pair of pincers; and, above all, the settler must have ingenuity enough to make stoes and moccasins.
+He must be a carpenter, blacksmith, and tanner, and his wife should know how to spin, weave, knit, and make clothes, besides being an economical cook and a tidy dairy-maid.
 The watchword of all should be, cook economically, eat heartily, sleep soundly, and work industriously.
-For every six houses there should be a cross-cut saw, and in every village there should be a whip-saw.
-A few guns may be useful, but a hunting farmer is always a poor farmer.
+For every six houses there should be a cross-ent saw, and in every village there should be a whip-saw.
+A few gans may be useful, but a hunting farmer is always a poor farmer.
 Shoot for the pot, and fish for the pot.
-Good fences make sond neighbours.
+Good fences make good neighbours.
 In a Highland settlement a set of bagpipes and a player should not be forgotten.
 I have known many a low-spirited emigrant to be aroused from his torpor by the sound of his national music.

-In every settlement lots of hind should be reserved for schools and houses of worship.
+In every settlement lots of hand should be reserved for schools and houses of worship.
 The schoolmaster may be introduced without delay.
 I have seen a school of twenty scholars taught in a bark camp.

 Cows and other cattle will find pasture enough in the woods during the summer.
-A large beli is usually hung on the neck of one of the herd.
+A large belt is usually hung on the neck of one of the herd.
 Swine will keep themsel as alive upon the fern roots.
 In the winter, the settler is engaged in cutting down and "junking up" the trees.
-And after his crop is planted in the a si fù nd chimney in the log-houses side; openings t is surprising midst of the nt commences the logs into , and even the d other vegeit may also be seession of his r and plant an turnips.
-My idvances from settled upon iouses, neatly are testimoe and cottage stand to add ges, it is com-1.
-You will ch-stockingw, carts, &c., and out," to unblest emioply of clothon part of a one drawinches bore, of leather, a ust have inenter, blackit, and make e watchword work indus nd in every it a hunting pot.
-Good pipes and a emigrant to d houses of lave seen a he summer. e will keep engaged in inted in the spring, he prepares a piece of land for the succeeding year.
+And after his crop is planted in the nd chimney in the log-houses side; openings t is surprising a midst of the at commences; the logs into a, and even the ed other vegent may also be ssession of his r and plant an turnips.
+My settled upon houses, neatly are testimoe and cottage stand to add ges, it is comidvances from pply of clothon part of a one drawinches bore, of leather, a nst have inenter, blackit, and make e watchword work indusnd in every it a hunting pot.
+Good spipes and a emigrant to d houses of lave seen a he summer, e will keep engaged in inted in the spring, he prepares a piece of land for the succeeding year.
 The sound of the axe or the flail, the cow-bell, and the dinner-horn, should be heard in the village six days in the week.